-The estimated utilization of the ENERGY STAR server for servers with one processor was based on the average of two sources, as follows.

 Glanz, James.
 Power Pollution and The Internet, The New York Times, September 22, 2012.
 This article cited to sources of average utilization rates between 6 to 12%.

-Stakeholders interviewed during the development of the ENERGY STAR server specification reported that the average utilization rate for servers with 1 processor is approximately 20%.

-The estimated utilization of the ENERGY STAR server for servers with two processors was based on the average of two sources, as follows.

 Using Virtualization to Improve Data Center Efficiency, Green Grid White Paper, Editor: Richard Talaber, VMWare, 2009.
 A target of 50% server utilization is recommended when setting up a virtual host.

-Stakeholders interviewed during the development of the ENERGY STAR server specification reported that the average utilization rate for servers with two processors is approximately 30%.

 In December 2013, ENERGY STAR stopped including full load power data as a field in the ENERGY STAR certified product list.
-In order to full load power required in the Uniform Methods Project algorithm for energy efficient servers, a ratio of idle power to full load power was estimated.
+In order to calculate full load power required in the Uniform Methods Project algorithm for energy efficient servers, a ratio of idle power to full load power was estimated.
 The idle to full load power ratios were estimated based on the ENERGY STAR qualified product list from November 18th, 2013.
 The ratios listed in Table 3-176 are based on the average idle to full load ratios for all ENERGY STAR qualified servers in each server category.

+The coincident peak demand factor was assumed to be 100% since the servers operate 24 hours per day, 365 days per year and the demand reduction associated with this measure is constant.

 Compressed Air